carpentries-incubator/SDC-BIDS-sMRI/_episodes/02-Image_Cleanup.md

 - "Visualize bias fields and motion artifacts"
 - "Generate brain masks"
 keypoints:
-- "Presence of artifacts can lead to flawed analsis and incorrect findings"
+- "Presence of artifacts can lead to flawed analysis and incorrect findings"
 ---
 ## You Are Here!
 ![course_flow](../fig/episode_2/Course_flow_2.png)

 ## Why do we need image clean-ups?
-Correcting or cleaning-up certain artifacts from the raw (i.e. acquired) MR scans is cruical for the successful processing of subsequent image normalization tasks as well as the downstream statistical analyses.
+Correcting or cleaning-up certain artifacts from the raw (i.e. acquired) MR scans is crucial for the successful processing of subsequent image normalization tasks as well as the downstream statistical analyses.
 Some version (i.e. custom algorithm) of these two tasks is implemented in all commonly deployed processing pipelines such as FreeSurfer, FSL etc.

 In this episode we will look at two common image clean-up tasks 1) Intensity normalization 2) Brain extraction.